serhmarch/pmbridge/README.md

   --log-flags (-lc)    - list of log flags (categories); `,`, `;` or `|` separated
-  --log-format (-lfmt) - format of each message to output --log-time (-lt)     - format of time of each message to output
+  --log-format (-lfmt) - format of each message to output --log-time (-lt)     - format of time of each message to output --print-config       - print current configuration before program execution --print-config-only  - print configuration and exit immediately
 ```

 Format can contain following special symbols:

 * `%time` - timestamp of the message, for which the format is also specified (`--log-time`)
 * `%cat`  - text representation of the message category
 * `%text` - text of the message

 Time format of the message (`%time`) has the following special symbols:

 * `%Y` - year (4 characters)
 * `%M` - month (2 characters `01`-`12`)
 * `%D` - day (2 characters `01`-`31`)